-No matter where your family stands financially, who doesn’t like to save a little extra money when they can?
-I love a good bargain, and I especially love finding ways to save on everyday purchases – those things you know you’re gonna buy, no matter what.
-Who doesn’t?
+No matter where your family stands financially, who doesn’t like to save some money when they can?
+I love a good bargain, and I especially love finding ways to save on everyday purchases – those things, like groceries, that are hard to avoid buying.

 Saving money has gone so far beyond just clipping coupons out of the Sunday paper.
 So if you’re ready to save more on everyday purchases, read on for my fave tips to save big on those must-have items.